cascadiajs/cascadiajs/app/markdown/2026/attend.md

 <h2 id="connect">Cascadia Connect</h2>

 Cascadia Connect offers opt-in ways to meet fellow attendees.
-No pressure, no awkwardness—just friendly ways to vibe, learn, and maybe not eat lunch alone.
+No pressure or awkwardness, just friendly ways to vibe, learn, and maybe not eat lunch alone. <a href="/2026/connect">Learn more about how you can connect!</a>

-<div class="cta secondary"><a href="/2026/connect">Cascadia Connect</a></div>